Chicago Bears: Ownership history

-Halas remained the club's president and principal owner until his death on October 31, 1983.
+Halas remained the club's principal owner until his death on October 31, 1983.
+His son, George "Mugs" Halas Jr., became team president and heir apparent in 1963, with George Sr. remaining chairman.
+Mugs died in 1979, clearing the way for his sister Virginia McCaskey to inherit the team upon George Sr.'s death.

-Halas' children, George "Mugs" Halas Jr. and Virginia McCaskey acquired stock in the team through gifts and sales.
+Mugs Halas and Virginia McCaskey acquired stock in the team through gifts and sales.
 After Mugs' death in 1979, Halas Sr. owned a 49.35% interest in the Bears, Mugs' estate owned a 19.67% interest, while Virginia McCaskey, Jim Finks (3.5%, which he later relinquished when he resigned as the team GM), Charles Brizzolara, Robert and Carol Brizzolara in joint tenancy, and Nancy Lorenz owned the remaining outstanding shares.
 In 1981, the shareholders merged the Bears with a newly formed Delaware-incorporated organization, the Chicago Bears Football Club, Inc..

 In 1987, Mugs' estate executor wanted to sell his ownership stake and challenged the legality of a 1981 corporate reorganization and the other owners' right of first refusal, while his heirs, Christine and Stephen Halas, wanted to keep their father's stake, asking a Cook County Probate Court judge not to allow the sale.
 Ultimately they failed to block the Chicago Bears from buying their father's 19.67% ownership stake of the team, which sold for $17.5 million in 1988.
 Bears then-president Michael McCaskey called the purchase a "terrific financial burden", and the team would later sell the stake to Chicago-area businessmen Andrew McKenna and Patrick Ryan for a then-undisclosed sum (Note: At the time it was estimated the Bears received between $20 million to $40 million, but later reports indicated the amount was $17 million.) in 1990.
 At the time it was also speculated that they invested to help the Bears lobby lawmakers for a domed stadium.
 In 2017, the NFL approved a sale of shares from Mugs' children (unreported whom or how much) to the McCaskey family for an undisclosed sum.

 On February 6, 2025, Virginia McCaskey died at the age of 102.
+Her son, George Halas McCaskey, team chairman since 2011, became principal owner.
+The Bears have been in the hands of the Halas-McCaskey family for 105 years, longer than any other NFL team.

-In September 2025, following the passing of Andrew McKenna two years prior, the McKenna family sold their minority stake of 2.35% to the McCaskey and Ryan families in a deal that valued the team at $8.9 billion.
+In September 2025, following the death of Andrew McKenna two years prior, the McKenna family sold their minority stake of 2.35% to the McCaskey and Ryan families in a deal that valued the team at $8.9 billion.

 Sponsorships

 The team has major sponsorship deals with Dr Pepper Snapple Group, Miller Brewing Company, PNC Financial Services, United Airlines, Verizon, Xfinity, and Proven IT.
-The team was the first in the NFL to have a presenting sponsor, with the 2004 season advertised as "Bears Football presented by BankOne".
+The team was the first in the NFL to have a presenting sponsor, with the 2004 season advertised as "Bears Football presented by Bank One".
 Additionally, the Bears have an agreement with WFLD (the Fox owned-and-operated station in Chicago) to broadcast pre-season football games.